 Deer standing in a field of tall grass.

 Researching Colorado's Wildlife

-The Research Library was created in the late 1960s to provide support primarily to the wildlife research sections.
-The Research Library evolved to serve the broader information management needs of CPW staff.
+The Colorado Parks and Wildlife Research Library was created in the late 1960s to provide support to internal wildlife research sections, but it has since evolved to serve the broader information management needs of CPW staff.
 Library collections are focused on wildlife ecology and associated ecological information and CPW public historical records such as Parks and Wildlife Commission meeting agendas and minutes.

+Deer standing in a field of tall grass.